honestbank/event-driver/README.md

     }
     myJoiner := joiner.New(joiner.MatchAll("event1", "event2", "event3"), myEventStore)
     idempotencyHandler := cache.New(myEventStore, cache.SkipOnConflict())
+    businessHandler := business_handler.New()

     myPipeline := pipeline.New().
         WithNextHandler(eraseContentOfEvent1Handler). // remove the content of event1 before joining
-        WithNextHandler(myJoiner).                    // join all events of the same key into a single message WithNextHandler(idempotencyHandler)           // check for idempotency after a joint message is formed
+        WithNextHandler(myJoiner).                    // join all events of the same key into a single message WithNextHandler(idempotencyHandler).          // check for idempotency after a joint message is formed WithNextHandler(businessHandler)              // handles the business logic

-    // Showcasing converting the pipeline into KNative cloud event handler
+    // Showcasing converting the pipeline into KNative cloud events handler
     // One can also use sarama/confluentic kafka, Google Cloud function, etc. handleKNativeEvent := convert.ToKNativeEventHandler(
         convert.CloudEventToInput,